Sessions

 Copy session ID

 Section titled “Copy session ID”Each card has a Copy ID button that copies the full session UUID to your clipboard.
-This is the same ID you pass to codeteleport pull --session-id or claude --resume.
+This is the same ID you pass to codeteleport pull --session-id, or to your agent’s resume command (claude --resume <id>, codex resume <id>, or agy --conversation <id>).

 Pull command popover